xortuna/RuneYoutubeAddon/README.md

 ## Installation
 Available via the rune Audio Addons menu

-### Please note
+## Requirements
-* This requires the MPM Upgrade to be installed first
+* MPC Upgrade should be installed first

-* Its a good idea to store to expand the filesystem or you'll only be able to store 10 songs...
+* Expanded filesystem (or you'll only be able to store 10 songs)

 ![some image](http://i.imgur.com/ZMBU3ft.png "Youtube addon")